+Group SDG contributions in 2018

-7 AFFORDABLE AND CLEAN ENERGY Exclusion of thermal coal above a specific threshold (strengthened in 2019) (p.
-20) Issues of green and sustainable bonds financing green-energy infrastructure assets (p.
-28) Investments in green-energy infrastructure via the STOA subsidiary (p.
+- Exclusion of thermal coal above a specific threshold (strengthened in 2019) (p.
+20) - Issues of green and sustainable bonds financing green-energy infrastructure assets (p.
+28) - Investments in green-energy infrastructure via the STOA subsidiary (p.
 67) and Banque des Territoires (p.
-54) Banque des Territoires is a shareholder in semi-public companies working in the production of renewable energy and energy efficiency (pp. 55-56) 8 DECENT WORK AND ECONOMIC GROWTH Group exclusion policy (non-cooperative states and territories, jurisdictions with a high risk of money laundering and terrorism financing) (p.
-7) Bpifrance supports the development of listed and unlisted companies (pp. 58, 61) Asset Management calls on companies to commit to social issues (p.
-13) 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE CNP Assurances is committed, via the Meridiam Transition fund, to investments in sustainable energy infrastructure and to waste recovery (p.
-66) Banque des Territoires invests in the modernisation and extension of digital and transport networks and supports local authorities in respect of sustainable mobility (pp. 53-54) 10 REDUCED - Contribution of Banque des Territoires to the structuring and development of the social and solidarity economy sector (pp. 56-57) 11 SUSTAINABLE CITIES AND COMMUNITIES Investment of Asset Management and Banque des Territoires in real estate transactions with strong environmental requirements (pp. 44-45, 51-52) Commitment of Caisse des Dépôts and CNP Assurances to reducing the energy consumption of their real estate assets (p.
-24) Issues of green and sustainable bonds financing energy-efficient real estate projects (p.
-28) Banque des Territoires is a shareholder of semi-public companies working in city-centre regeneration and the development of eco-districts in brownfield areas (pp. 55-56)
+54) - Banque des Territoires is a shareholder in semi-public companies working in the production of renewable energy and energy efficiency (pp. 55-56)

+- Group exclusion policy (non-cooperative states and territories, jurisdictions with a high risk of money laundering and terrorism financing) (p.
+7) - Bpifrance supports the development of listed and unlisted companies (pp. 58, 61) - Asset Management calls on companies to commit to social issues (p.
+13)

+- CNP Assurances is committed, via the Meridiam Transition fund, to investments in sustainable energy infrastructure and to waste recovery (p.
+66) - Banque des Territoires invests in the modernisation and extension of digital and transport networks and supports local authorities in respect of sustainable mobility (pp. 53-54)

+- Contribution of Banque des Territoires to the structuring and development of the social and solidarity economy sector (pp. 56-57)

+- Investment of Asset Management and Banque des Territoires in real estate transactions with strong environmental requirements (pp. 44-45, 51-52) - Commitment of Caisse des Dépôts and CNP Assurances to reducing the energy consumption of their real estate assets (p.
+24) - Issues of green and sustainable bonds financing energy-efficient real estate projects (p.
+28) - Banque des Territoires is a shareholder of semi-public companies working in city-centre regeneration and the development of eco-districts in brownfield areas (pp. 55-56)

-12 RESPONSIBLE CONSIMPTION AND PRODUCTION Green appendix in all the leases signed between tenants and Caisse des Dépôts, and in some of CNP Assurances' commercial leases (pp. 45, 66) Commitment of management companies to sign a charter on the energy efficiency of the commercial buildings of CNP Assurances (p.
-66) Group support for the management boards of the companies in which it invests, notably with a view to monitoring ESG policies (pp. 53-54, 69) 13 action Strengthening of the Group's climate policy to contribute to the management of climate crisis (pp. 20-21): Reduction of the carbon footprints and energy consumption of real estate portfolios Financing of the EET (€16bn between 2018 and 2020) More stringent coal exclusion starting in 2019 (threshold reduced to 10% of revenues) 15 LIFE DN LAND Sustainable management of Group forests by Société Forestière (pp. 46-48) Medium-term plan of Banque des Territoires including the remediation of urban wasteland (p.52) Issues of green and sustainable bonds financing funds dedicated to the regeneration of polluted sites (p.
-28) 17 PARTINERSHIPS FOR THE GOALS Signature of the ACT Charter by Asset Management and Bpifrance, an initiative for assessing the degree to which company climate strategies are aligned with the Paris Agreement objectives (p.
-21) Contribution to initiatives fostering sustainable finance (p.
-17) Contribution to best practices (pp. 15-17) Employee training on ESG issues (p.
-10) Collaborative shareholder commitment (p.
-25) Support for developing countries via STOA, with a renewable energy infrastructure project in Cameroon and India in 2018 (p.
+- Green appendix in all the leases signed between tenants and Caisse des Dépôts, and in some of CNP Assurances' commercial leases (pp. 45, 66) - Commitment of management companies to sign a charter on the energy efficiency of the commercial buildings of CNP Assurances (p.
+66) - Group support for the management boards of the companies in which it invests, notably with a view to monitoring ESG policies (pp. 53-54, 69)

+- Strengthening of the Group's climate policy to contribute to the management of climate crisis (pp. 20-21): - Reduction of the carbon footprints and energy consumption of real estate portfolios - Financing of the EET (€16bn between 2018 and 2020) - More stringent coal exclusion starting in 2019 (threshold reduced to 10% of revenues)

+- Sustainable management of Group forests by Société Forestière (pp. 46-48) - Medium-term plan of Banque des Territoires including the remediation of urban wasteland (p.52) - Issues of green and sustainable bonds financing funds dedicated to the regeneration of polluted sites (p.
+28)

+- Signature of the ACT Charter by Asset Management and Bpifrance, an initiative for assessing the degree to which company climate strategies are aligned with the Paris Agreement objectives (p.
+21) - Contribution to initiatives fostering sustainable finance (p.
+17) - Contribution to best practices (pp. 15-17) - Employee training on ESG issues (p.
+10) - Collaborative shareholder commitment (p.
+25) - Support for developing countries via STOA, with a renewable energy infrastructure project in Cameroon and India in 2018 (p.
 67)